DD-DeCaF/metanetx/README.md

 To speed up source file reads during development, download them into the `data/` folder and set `LOCAL_METANETX_DATA=1` in your `.env`.

+Reaction names are not part of MetaNetX, but collected manually by running ./scripts/generate_reaction_names.py`.
+Note that the script takes several hours to complete.
+Names are retrieved from cross referenced databases (currently BiGG, kegg, ModelSEED and EC numbers are checked).

 ### Environment

 Specify environment variables in a `.env` file.
 See `docker-compose.yml` for the